-Cedar City, UT (SportsNetwork.com) - Kareem Jamar erupted for a game-high 25 points as the Montana Grizzlies dismissed the Thunderbirds of Southern Utah, 69-61, in Big Sky Conference play at Centrum Arena.
+Cedar City, UT (SportsNetwork.com) - Flavien Davis scored a game-high 16 points and drained the game-winning bucket in the final minute, as the Montana State Bobcats edged the Southern Utah Thunderbirds, 54-52, in Big Sky Conference action at Centrum Arena.